FOUR SEASONS HOTEL – MINNEAPOLIS, MINNESOTA

 Mobile Sports Report stories by Paul Kapustka:

-Temporary courtside network helps set Final Four Wi-Fi records, published June 30, 2019
+Temporary courtside network helps set Final Four Wi-Fi records

-Served as Technology Director for alternative 200-student Minnesota high school founded by former Prince protégé David “TC” Ellis.
-Designed and coded Project Excellence, a web-based student information management system written in PHP with a MySQL database backend.
 Re-engineered entire technology infrastructure, including workstations, servers, security cameras, network and phone system.
-Assisted Studio Director Phil Winden with all recording studio technologies, including Pro Tools, Logic, Final Cut Pro and Adobe Creative Suite.
+Designed and coded Project Excellence, a web-based student information management system.
 Wrote and implemented technology plan for Los Angeles expansion school and served as technology director for both schools.
-Raised critical funding via the FCC’s E-rate Universal Service Program for Schools and Libraries.
-Served as Chief Technology Officer for Studio 4 Enterprises, the for-profit entity that managed both HSRA locations and a student-run record label, Another Level Records.
-Built $30,000 multi-server RAID environment co-located in a Seattle data center and diversified into web services through spin-off company Code.mn.
+Raised critical annual funding via the FCC E-rate program.
+Built multi-server development and production environment co-located in a Seattle data center and diversified into web services through spin-off company Code.mn.

 NORTHWEST AIRLINES – EAGAN, MINNESOTA